 How I got here:

 Since we are mind, body, soul and spirit, I believe that to be a whole person we need to realize that emotional well-being and spiritual maturity are linked.
-I have believed that as long as I can remember and it is how I have pursued my own journey in life.
+I have believed that the two are linked as long as I can remember and it is how I have pursued my own journey in life.
 I came to be a therapist in mid-life after having many different kinds of jobs where I learned skills and received understanding that could only be learned through that particular position.
 Becoming a therapist is a ‘calling’ for me, something I believe God has led me to do.
 Throughout the positions that I’ve held over the years, I have learned how to listen.
-I see how each person has their individual struggle and that people need to come to their own conclusions about who they are and what they are or are not willing to change.
+I see how each person has their individual struggle and that people need to come to their own conclusions about who they are and what they are or are not willing to change to become the person they want to be.

 How I work: